 Their blowhole is slit-like, and they can often be seen lying motionless at the surface of the water.
 They have a single calf after a long gestation period of 14-16 months.

-Best Place to Watch: Aleutian Islands and Pribilof Islands, St Lawrence River and Gulf of St Lawrence, Eastern Seaboard, Baja California, Newfoundland, Westport and the Olympic Coast, Monterey Bay, California, Oregon, Alaska.
+Best Place to Watch: the Aleutian Islands and Pribilof Islands, St Lawrence River and Gulf of St Lawrence, Eastern Seaboard, Baja California, Newfoundland, Westport, and the Olympic Coast, Monterey Bay, California, Oregon, Alaska.

 Stejneger’s Beaked Whale